PSST-Challenge/psstdata/readme/train/README.md

   - `correctness` is marked as `TRUE` if the production is "correct" according to the clinical scoring rules of the BNT/VNT, `FALSE` otherwise
       - For task 2 (correctness), this is the outcome label
   - `aq_index` is the participant's Aphasia Quotient (AQ), as provided by AphasiaBank, which is a measure of spoken language impairment due to aphasia.
 Values can fall between between 0.0 and 100.0.
 A lower number indicates higher severity.
-  - `duration_frames` is the number of audio frames in each recording, or the duration in seconds timese 16000
+  - `duration_frames` is the number of audio frames in each recording, or the duration in seconds times 16000
   - `filename` contains the relative path within the data pack to the file containing the audio recording for this production

 For any questions about the contents of this data pack, please contact Robert Gale (galer@ohsu.edu) and Steven Bedrick (bedricks@ohsu.edu)